We are excited to welcome incoming freshmen and transfer students and we look forward to meeting you at Orientation.

 In order to reserve a space, you must be able to fill that space with other students who have all qualified by paying their $400 room reservation deposits, registering for classes, and filling out their online housing applications.

 Can't find a roommate?
-Not a problem.
 We can help.
 We host a roommate mixer and housing information sessions in the spring where you can meet other students who are looking for a roommate.
 Additionally, If you live on-campus currently, talk to your RA about finding a roommate as they can give you good advice and ideas.

 You will receive an email from Residence Life once you are qualified to select roommates and housing.
 Once you receive this email you will be able to return to myHousing to electronically match with your roommates.
 Only students who have fulfilled the three qualifying requirements will be searchable.